 Strictly Necessary Cookies:

+These improve the functional performance of our website and make it easier for you to use.
+For example, such cookies are used to remember that you have previously visited the website and asked to remain logged in to it if you have a user account.
+Cookies are also used by www.cmcpartnership.com to protect the security of the site, for example by blocking multiple form submissions.
 In order to give the best possible browsing experience, we use session cookies to temporarily store data.
 Session cookies are used to keep track of your activity as you move from page to page through the website.
 Our session cookies do not collect any personal/traceable data about you and are automatically deleted when you close your browser

-- Removing & managing cookies
+12. Removing and managing cookies

 To ensure that you are in control of your privacy at all times, all web browsers give you the option to disable cookies.
 Most browsers are initially set up to accept HTTP cookies.
 For more information about HTTP cookies and how to disable them the following links may be helpful, or you can use the “Help” option in your browser which should tell you how to stop accepting new cookies.